 What is the success rate and some potential complications?

-The physicians of Las Vegas Surgical Associates have performed over 1100 of these procedures.
+Our physicians have performed thousands of these procedures.
 We have a 97% success rate where the vein closes and within six weeks patients have relief of their heaviness, ache and discomfort.
 Pre existing sores (ulcers) on the calves also now have a chance to heal and not recur because the”pressure” from excess blood within the veins has been removed.

 Some less dangerous and usually temporary adverse effects of laser vein treatment include a tightness or pulling where the vein is, bruising, scarring, redness in the overlying skin (ecchymosis), hematoma, tingling, or numbness.
 Fortunately, these are usually temporary and short lived (a few days to a few weeks)